saryazdi/Duckietown-Object-Detection-LFV/README.md

   <a name="paramtuning"/>
   <li><h3>Tuning the Parameters</h3></li>
       The parameters might need to be retuned on different versions of the simulator and on different duckiebot calibration configurations.
 Luckily, there is a pipeline in place to change the parameters as the code is running and see the effects right away.
-To do so, first get a bash in the container running your code.
    <br/><br/>

-   If running in simulation, run:
+   If running in simulation, first run the below command to get a bash in the container running your code:

       $ docker exec -it <CONTAINER_NAME> /bin/bash
-   If running on hardware, run:
+   If running on hardware, first run the below command to get a bash in the container running your code:

       $ docker -H <DUCKIEBOT_NAME>.local exec -it demo_HW_lfv_start /bin/bash